MicrosoftDocs/bot-docs/articles/bot-service-debug-channel-ngrok.md

 ## Test

 At this point, incoming messages from to your bot from external channels will now be sent to your local bot.
-The sample bot we’ll use to demonstrate this is already configured live for **Microsoft Teams**.
+The sample bot we'll use to demonstrate this is already configured live for **Microsoft Teams**.
 Read [Connect a bot to Microsoft Teams](channel-connect-teams.md) about connecting a local bot with **Microsoft Teams** channel.

 > [!div class="mx-imgBorder"]
 > ![teams channel](./media/debug-ngrok/teams-channel.png)